ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 | Cryptic     | 33                 | 5.5%    |
 | **Top 5 total** | **367**        | **61.2%** |

-These five users account for **61.2%** of all comments that survived moderation.
+These five users account for 61.2% of all comments that survived moderation.
+Their contributions are typically conservative in tone, often provocative or dismissive, and they remain visible even when other comments are removed.
+They represent a small minority of the overall readership, but their visibility is disproportionately high due to selective moderation.

 ### **Interpretation**
 This long‑standing pattern suggests: